CUBRID/cubrid-manual/en/security.rst

 	CREATE TABLE tde_tbl (att1 INT, att2 VARCHAR(20)) ENCRYPT=AES;

-When an encrypted table is created, all data related to the table is automatically encrypted when written to disk, and decrypted when read into memory.
-Related data includes not only tables, but also indexes created on the table, temporary data created while executing queries related to the table, logs created when data is changed, DWB, and backups.
+When an encrypted table is created, all data related to the table is automatically encrypted when written to disk; and decrypted when read into memory.
+Related data includes not only tables but also indexes created on the table, temporary data created while executing queries related to the table, logs created when data is changed, DWB, and backups.
 For more details, see :ref:`tde-enc-target` and :ref:`tde-restriction`.

 .. _tde-key:

 Key Management
 --------------

 CUBRID uses symmetric key algorithms to encrypt the data.
 Keys used for encryption are managed in two levels consisting of master keys and data keys for efficiency.
-Master keys managed by the user is stored in a separate file, and CUBRID provides a utility to manage it.
+Master keys managed by the user are stored in a separate file, and CUBRID provides a utility to manage it.

 .. _tde-2level-key: